 - The peer-reviewed text files of the full script and video segment descriptions will be published online.

-- Authors should ensure that people appearing in the video sign a release form, which states that they agree to be filmed.
+- Authors should ensure that people appearing in the video sign a release form that states that they agree to be filmed.

-- The script is considered to be the manuscript and should be submitted for approval with the numbered publication submission form.
+- The script is considered the manuscript and should be submitted for approval with the numbered publication submission form.

-- DVDs should include the UGA Extension logo, cooperating and EEO text, and publication number and date both within the DVD footage and on the DVD label and/or case insert.
+- DVDs should include the UGA Extension logo, indicia and EEO text, and publication number and date both within the DVD footage and on the DVD label and/or case insert.

-- Videos distributed online should include the UGA Extension logo, cooperating and EEO text, and publication number and date both within the video footage and in the video description.
+- Videos distributed online should include the UGA Extension logo, indicia and EEO text, and publication number and date both within the video footage and in the video description.

 At this time, the Office of Communications and Creative Services cannot provide support for mobile apps.
 If you are interested in creating an application, contact Brian Watson, director of the Office for Information Technology.
 If you would like to receive a publication number for a mobile application, please get the content peer reviewed, and submit it with the publication submission form before app creation begins.